Skip to main content

 • label: The human-readable name shown in the View component for users.

-Object variables are perfect for input dropdowns in Views.
-This is because they pull real column values from your Data Model, let users select dynamically, and make your Views interactive and reusable without hardcoding filters.
+You can use object variables as input dropdowns in Views.
+The column values from your Data Model display in the input dropdown, allowing users to select input dropdown values dynamically, making your Views interactive and reusable without hardcoding filters.
+In this example,

 Suppose you have a dashboard where users should filter by Plant: